cheung0/Air-Quality-Prediction/README.md

 # Predicting Air Quality
 ## Intro
-We all have fundamental needs, such as food, water, and clean air.
-Practical takeaway from my findings if you live in the Bay Area like I do: air quality is better on weekends.
-You might want to open your windows for fresh air on Saturdays and Sundays.

 I trained an XG Boost Regressor Tree model on predicting AQI based on PM2.5 concentration, distance as measured by the Haversine formula, location, date, and holiday.
+Currently, the model is trained on Los Angeles Air Quality data from 2010 - 2022 and produces highly accurate results.

-This is useful because PM2.5, location, date, etc. can predict air quality very well and PM2.5 sensors are cheaper than more expensive sensors that collect Ozone, PM2.5, PM10, CO, SO2, and NO2 data.
+This is useful because PM2.5, location, date, etc. can predict air quality and PM2.5 sensors are cheaper than more expensive sensors that collect Ozone, PM2.5, PM10, CO, SO2, and NO2 data.
 The XGBoost Regressor model has the best performance with an MSE (Mean Squared Error) of 0.003 and an R2 score of 0.99 on the test set.
 This is my personal project on air quality with Machine Learning.

 ## Practical Things You Can Do
-My research shows that weekends in the Bay Area and Los Angeles have significantly better air quality.
+We all have fundamental needs, such as food, water, and clean air.
+In the 2022 data, the data suggests that weekends in the Bay Area and Los Angeles have better air quality.
 California, in general, too.
 I’m hypothesizing that it’s because of less work, there's less traffic and less industrial emissions.

+Practical takeaway from my findings if you live in the Bay Area like I do: air quality is better on weekends.
+You might want to open your windows for fresh air on Saturdays and Sundays.

 ## Business Plan for Device
 We are gonna sell air quality sensors that are a lot cheaper and better quality than existing sensors.